A Young Supernova Selection Pipeline For The LSST Era: Introduction

 Furthermore, early-time spectra are not only useful for studying thermonuclear SN explosion mechanisms, but they can also be used to study core collapse (CC) SNe.
-Early-time spectra can be used to investigate the progenitor systems of CC SNe by providing us with the ability to constrain the progenitor's chemical abundance, wind speed, and mass loss \citep{pastorello_2007, Smith_2007, Smith_2023, Zimmerman_2023}.
-They can also be used to study SNe that display a ``bump'' in their pre-peak light curves, which is thought to result from an interaction of the shock front with circumstellar material \citep[CSM;][]{Piro_2016, Gagliano_2022, Kozyreva_2022}, a binary companion \citep{Kasen_2010}, or from the presence of short-lived radioactive isotopes \citep{Noebauer_2017}.
+Early-time spectra can be used to investigate the progenitor systems of CC SNe by providing us with the ability to constrain the progenitor's chemical abundance, wind speed, and mass loss \citep{pastorello_2007, Smith_2007, Smith_2023, Zimmerman_2024}.
+As with SNe Ia, some CC SNe also exhibit a ``bump'' in their pre-peak light curves, which is caused by an interaction of the shock front with circumstellar material \citep[CSM;][]{Piro_2016, Gagliano_2022, Kozyreva_2022}.
+Spectra taken within hours to days of explosion, known as flash spectroscopy, can reveal narrow emission lines from the shock breakout flash-ionisation and recombination of the CSM , offering a direct probe of the progenitor's immediate environment and final stages of mass loss \citep{gal-yam_2014, khazov_2016, Yaron_2017, Kochanek_2019, Bruch_2023, Jacobson-gal_2023, Zimmerman_2024}.

 Besides the study of SN progenitors and explosion mechanisms, early-time spectra can also be very useful for classifications.
 Some types of SNe, such as stripped envelope SN that retain a small hydrogen envelope, can only be reliably classified from their early phase spectra \citep{dong_2023}.
 Additionally, the ability to spectroscopically classify SNe early in their evolution allows us to conduct targeted observations of high interest SNe, such as the previously mentioned ``bump'' SNe or other peculiar types.